ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 ### Server OS

-Although AvalancheGo can run on a MacOS or a Windows computer, we strongly recommend running nodes on computers running Linux as they are designed specifically for server loads and all the tools and utilities needed for administering a server are native to Linux.
+Although AvalancheGo can run on a macOS or a Windows computer, we strongly recommend running nodes on computers running Linux as they are designed specifically for server loads and all the tools and utilities needed for administering a server are native to Linux.